ucb-bar/gemmini/README.md

 ### `flush` flushes the TLB
 **Format:** `flush rs1`
-- `rs1` = If `rs1[0]` is 1, then the current TLB request is skipped (if its waiting for an interrupt).
+- `rs1` = If `rs1[0]` is 1, then the current TLB request is skipped (if it has hit a page-fault and is waiting for an interrupt).
 Otherwise, the current TLB request is repeated.

 **Notes:**

 - This instruction executes _as soon as it is received_ without waiting for other instructions which may be queued up.
 It is the programmer's responsibility to insert fences if necessary.

 ## Core Matmul Sequences
-Every single matrix multiply operation is a combination of `matmul.preload` and `matmul.compute` (due to the length of a single instruction it was split into two instructions). `matmul.preload` should precede the `matmul.compute`.
+Every single matrix multiply operation is a combination of `matmul.preload` and `matmul.compute` (due to the length of a single instruction, it was split into two instructions).
+`matmul.preload` should precede the `matmul.compute`.

 Example:
 ```
-//// first matmul ////
+//// OS matmul example ////
 // rs1 = InputD
 // rs2 = OutputC
 // rs3 = InputA
 // rs4 = InputB
-//matmul InputA InputB OutputC InputD
+// matmul InputA InputB OutputC InputD
 1. matmul.preload $rs1 $rs2
 2. matmul.compute $rs3 $rs4
 ```